-- (1) The physician's report of workers' compensation injury form or narrative report shall reflect the recommendation of the physician completing the form with regard to the provision of medical benefits after maximum medical improvement, as may be reasonable and necessary within the meaning of the act.
+- (1) The physician's report of workers' compensation injury shall reflect the recommendation of the physician completing the form with regard to the provision of medical benefits after maximum medical improvement, as may be reasonable and necessary within the meaning of the act.
 The admission shall state the insurer's position on the provision of medical benefits after maximum medical improvement.
-If maintenance medical benefits are being denied, the admission shall make specific reference to the medical report by listing the physician's name and the date of the report in the remarks section of the admission. - (2) The objection form prescribed by the Division as part of the final admission form shall precede any attachment. - (3) For claims reported to the Division in which only medical benefits have been paid and no permanent impairment has been assigned, either the narrative report or the physician's report of workers' compensation injury form shall be attached as support. - (4) For claims reported to the Division in which only medical benefits have been paid and no permanent impairment has been assigned, a narrative report completed after the final admission of liability has been filed must be exchanged within fifteen (15) days of receipt. - (B) An admission filed for medical benefits only shall state the basis for denial of temporary and permanent disability benefits within the remarks section of the admission. - (C) Upon termination or reduction in the amount of compensation, a new admission shall be filed with supporting documentation on or prior to the next scheduled date of payment, regardless of the reason for the termination or reduction.
+The admission shall make specific reference to the medical report by listing the physician's name and the date of the report in the remarks section of the admission. - (2) The objection form prescribed by the Division as part of the final admission form shall precede any attachment. - (3) For claims reported to the division in which only medical benefits have been paid and no permanent impairment has been assigned, the attachment of a narrative report and appropriate worksheets is required only in cases where such documents are supplied by the physician concurrently with the physician's report of workers' compensation injury form. - (4) For claims reported to the division in which only medical benefits have been paid and no permanent impairment has been assigned, a narrative report completed after the final admission of liability has been filed must be exchanged within fifteen (15) days of receipt. - (B) An admission filed for medical benefits only shall state the basis for denial of temporary and permanent disability benefits within the remarks section of the admission. - (C) Upon termination or reduction in the amount of compensation, a new admission shall be filed with supporting documentation prior to the next scheduled date of payment, regardless of the reason for the termination or reduction.
 An admission shall be filed within 30 days of any resumption or increase of benefits. - (1) Following any order (except for orders which only involve disfigurement) becoming final which alters or awards benefits, an admission consistent with the order shall be timely filed. - (2) The filing of an admission consistent with this section shall not be construed as a reopening of any issues closed by a prior admission or resolved by order. - (D) For all injuries required to be filed with the Division with dates of injury on or after July 1, 1991: - (1) Where the claimant is a state resident at the time of MMI: - (a) When an authorized treating physician providing primary care is not Level II accredited and has determined the claimant has reached MMI and has sustained any permanent impairment, such physician shall, within 20 days after the determination of MMI, refer the claimant to a Level II accredited physician for a medical impairment rating.
 If the referral is not timely made, the insurer shall refer the claimant to a Level II accredited physician for a medical impairment rating within 40 days after the determination of MMI. - (b) If the authorized treating physician determining MMI is Level II accredited, within 20 days after the determination of MMI, such physician shall determine the claimant's permanent impairment, if any.